NHS Health Check

 • raising awareness of dementia and signposting to memory clinics for patients aged 65+

-• patients can be referred to the community mental health and wellbeing service (iCope and WISH+) and Drug Misuse Public Health LCS if such support is needed
+• patients can be referred to the community mental health and wellbeing service (iCope and WISH+) and Drug Misuse Public Health LCS if such support is needed.
+List of practices signed up to deliver the Drug Misuse LCS is attached

 • movement onto disease registers and follow up as required.